EducationMobileGamification

 The Bullcoins system was a risk — tying virtual rewards to real subscription value added business complexity.
 But it aligned user motivation with business goals in a way that pure badges never could.

-If I could revisit one thing, I'd invest more in long-term retention mechanics beyond launch week.
-The 70% daily return was strong in week one, but sustaining that requires deeper content loops and social features that we didn't have time to build in the initial release.
+What I'd do differently: I'd invest more in long-term retention mechanics beyond launch week.
+The 70% daily return was strong initially, but sustaining that requires deeper content loops, progressive difficulty, and potentially social features that we didn't have time to build in the initial 4-month timeline.
+I'd also prototype the achievement system with users before building it — that failure was avoidable with better validation.